Our Artisan Partners

 - Napafai - northeast Thailand (Isaan)

-- Saoban - northern, central & southern Laos
+- Saoban - northern, central & southern Laos - now called TaiBaan

-- Fai Gaem Mai - northern Thailand
+- Fai Gaem Mai at Chiang Mai University - northern Thailand - on Facebook

 "You must consider the whole process if you want to support this art.
 It is difficult to produce by hand.
 Our work is real women's group work, handmade art and tradition."